testcontainers/testcontainers-go/RELEASING.md

 Once the version file is correct in the repository:

 - Run the [release.sh](./scripts/release.sh) shell script to run it in dry-run mode.
+- You can use the `DRY_RUN`variable to enable or disable the dry-run mode.
+By default, it's enabled.
-- You can run the script without dry-run setting `DRY_RUN=false` in the environment:
+- You can use the `COMMIT` variable to enable or disable the commit creation.
+By default, it's disabled.
+- To update the _Testcontainers for Go_ dependency for all the modules and examples, without performing any Git operation, nor creating a release:

+        DRY_RUN="false" COMMIT="false" ./scripts/release.sh

+- To perform a release:

-        DRY_RUN="false" ./scripts/release.sh
+        DRY_RUN="false" COMMIT="true" ./scripts/release.sh

 - The script will create a git tag with the current value of the [version.go](./internal/version.go) file, starting with `v`: e.g. `v0.18.0`, for the following Go modules:
     - the root module, representing the Testcontainers for Go library.